Calum Ward

-Calum Brian Joseph Ward (born 17 October 2000) is an English professional footballer who plays as a goalkeeper for Scottish Premiership side Motherwell.
+Calum Brian Joseph Ward (born 17 October 2000) is an English professional footballer who plays as a goalkeeper for club Queens Park Rangers.

 Career

 Ward joined AFC Bournemouth in 2013.
 In March 2019, after loan spells at Wessex Football League sides Totton & Eling and Bashley, Ward joined Thatcham Town on loan.
 He made seven Southern Football League appearances for Thatcham Town.

 In July 2019, he joined National League South side Weymouth on a season-long loan deal.

 In January 2021, he joined Veikkausliiga side HIFK on loan until June.
 In April 2021, the move was made permanent.

 On 17 November 2021, Ward joined fellow Veikkausliiga side AC Oulu for the 2022 season.
 On 11 November 2023, Ward extended his contract with Oulu, signing a new one-year deal with an option for an additional year.

+Motherwell

 On 3 February 2025, Ward joined Motherwell in Scottish Premiership.
 On 30 April 2025, Motherwell announced that they had extended their contract with Ward for the 2025–26 season with the club also holding the option of an additional year.
+On 12 December 2025, Motherwell announced that they had again extended their contract with Ward, this time until the summer of 2027, with the club holding the option of an additional year.
+In March 2026, Ward broke the record for the most clean sheets by a Motherwell goalkeeper in a single season with 20.